brostandy/mineRva/README.md

 # mineRva
 metabolite ions extRaction and visualization (mineRva) is a statistical analysis model to extract ions from LC-MS1 experiment of a complex mixture analysis.
+The tool is written in R environment.

 ## Introduction
 Metabolite ions from LC-MS1 experiment usually is the initial step to model or generate hypothesis for metabolomics study.
 However,